 Dublin’s excellent collection of bookstores is an outgrowth of its literary history.
 Dublin is a UNESCO designated city of literature and it’s full of libraries and literary sites (which you can visit with the help of this literary guide).
 These well-preserved traditions have fertilized an environment that is conducive to ideas…and there’s no better place to find new ideas than at a bookshop.

-This guide will share why each store is unique and there is a map at the end so that you can plot your own bookshop tour.
+This guide will share why each store is unique and you can plot your own bookstore tour using this Google map.

 The Absolute Best Bookshops in Dublin